CSD English Learner Program

 Reclassification to English Proficient

-Four (4) specific criteria for reclassifying English Learners to Fluent English Proficient (FEP) status:
+Four (4) specific criteria for reclassifying English Learners to Fluent English Proficient (RFEP) status:

 - The student achieved a Summative ELPAC score of 4.